Rollmops/restit/docs/quickstart.rst

 *URI*, in our Python code we assign it using the :func:`~restit.decorator.path` decorator.

-Adding a Swagger/OpenApi Documentation
+Serve Swagger/OpenApi Documentation
 --------------------------------------

-To get your HTTP app serving a *OpenApi* documentation you have to create an instance of :class:`~restit.open_api.OpenApiDocumentation` and pass it to your :class:`~restit.RestItApp` constructor.
+To get your HTTP app serving an *OpenApi* documentation, you have to create an instance of :class:`~restit.open_api.OpenApiDocumentation` and pass it to your :class:`~restit.RestItApp` constructor.

 .. code-block:: python